Airbus H1 profit rises, takes new A400M charge

 Its shares were up 3.6 percent at 64.64 euros at 1036 GMT.

-Chief Executive Tom Enders said the world's second-largest aerospace firm behind U.S. rival Boeing (BA.N) was focusing on the execution of aircraft program such as the A350 passenger jet and the troubled A400M military plane.
+Chief Executive Tom Enders said the world's second-largest aerospace firm behind U.S. rival Boeing (BA.N) was focussing on the execution of aircraft programmes such as the A350 passenger jet and the troubled A400M military plane.

 Reuters reported on Thursday that the accident had led to new development delays of up to three months.